 A Greek intellectual and politician who served as his country's last democratically elected Prime Minister before the 1967 military coup ushered in seven years of dictatorship.

-Panagiotis Kanellopoulos was a man of letters thrust into the arena of Greece's volatile mid-century politics.
-A professor of philosophy and a published poet and novelist, he brought an intellectual's depth to public life.
-His political career spanned the Metaxas regime, exile during World War II, and the postwar reconstruction.
-A centrist figure, he served multiple terms as Deputy Prime Minister and Minister of Defense.
-His brief, fateful tenure as Prime Minister began in April 1967, a caretaker role ahead of scheduled elections.
-Just weeks later, in the early hours of April 21, tanks rolled into Athens.
-Kanellopoulos became the junta's first high-profile prisoner, placed under house arrest as the colonels dismantled Greek democracy.
-For the next seven years, he stood as a living symbol of the interrupted republic, a reminder of the constitutional order the dictatorship had overthrown.
-His release and return to politics after the regime's fall in 1974 cemented his status as a defender of democratic norms.
+Panagiotis Kanellopoulos became the junta's first high-profile prisoner in April 1967, placed under house arrest as the colonels dismantled Greek democracy.
+Born in 1902, he was a professor of philosophy and a published poet and novelist who brought an intellectual's depth to public life.
+His political career spanned the Metaxas regime, exile during World War II, and postwar reconstruction, serving multiple terms as Deputy Prime Minister and Minister of Defense.
+His brief tenure as Prime Minister began as a caretaker role ahead of scheduled elections.
+For the next seven years, he stood as a living symbol of the interrupted republic.
+Released after the regime's fall in 1974, he returned to politics, defending democratic norms.
+He died in 1986.

 1901–1927